Archives Posts

 2) Team Colors - A franchise builds heritage by having consistent team colors.
 The Warriors’ decision to revert to a simpler color palette shows they’re ready to succeed again.
 Stephen Curry will feel fresh-to-death in his new uniforms.
 The most recent iteration of the Warriors had orange as one of their colors.
 What!?!?
 Why would you do that?
 Who designed that?
 Who signed off on that?
 Orange/Navy Blue/Yellow = Low sales.
 Sorry, but no one is buying that garbage.

-3) New Perspective - I love that they choose to focus on just a section of the iconic Golden Gate Bridge Bay Bridge by cropping into it and featuring it from a heroic angle.
+3) New Perspective - I love that they choose to focus on just a section of the iconic Golden Gate Bridge by cropping into it and featuring it from a heroic angle.
 Everyone already knows what the bridge looks like, so there’s no need to show the whole thing.
 The bridge is excellently rendered in Illustrator, and you can tell.
 Props.

 CONS: